Abdullah-Tariq-10/AI-ML-Internee-Tasks/README.md

 ## 📌 Internship Overview
 This repository contains the complete portfolio of tasks submitted for the **AI/ML Engineering Internship at DevelopersHub Corporation**.

-The goal of this internship was to build a strong foundation in artificial intelligence and machine learning by tackling real-world problems.
+The goal of this internship is to build a strong foundation in artificial intelligence and machine learning by tackling real-world problems.
 The projects range from fundamental data exploration and classical regression/classification to advanced large language model (LLM) fine-tuning and prompt engineering.

 **Status:** ✅ All 6 Tasks Completed
 **Due Date:** 28th November 2025